Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Getting your body in shape will help you out-last the competition, and decrease your likelihood of suffering from an injury that could put you on the sidelines.
 The correct training, along with practicing healthy nutrition habits, will help you stay in your best shape throughout the season.
 Here's how

-Robert Berry, D.O., medical director of sports medicine at Baylor Regional Medical Center at Plano suggests you get in shape.
+Robert Berry, D.O., medical director of sports medicine at Baylor Scott & White Medical Center - Plano suggests you get in shape.

 As you hit puberty your pelvis gets wider, causing a greater angle from your hip to knee.